-Community profiles showcase contributions - files and plugins - to the Figma Community.
-You'll need a Community profile to like resources, follow other creators, or add comments to files and plugins.
+Community profiles showcase contributions - files, plugins, and widgets - to the Figma Community.
+You'll need a Community profile to like resources, follow other creators, or add comments to files, plugins, and widgets.

 You can create Community profiles for individuals, teams, or organizations.
 Create profiles for each of your accounts, or use one profile across your Figma accounts.

-Files and plugins can have multiple creators listed, allowing you to recognize contributions from other creators.
+Files, plugins, and widgets can have multiple creators listed, allowing you to recognize contributions from other creators.
 Creators can choose which resources they're listed as a creator on.

 Community files are snapshots of FigJam or design files that creators have published to the Community.
 Anyone with a Figma account can duplicate, inspect, and remix Community files.